 The former capital of Yugoslavia may not be filled with beautiful architecture, but there are plenty of things to do in Belgrade for all to enjoy.
 Belgrade is one of the most interesting capitals in Europe.

 The Balkan city has much more than first meets the eye.
 Once you delve deeper you’ll find a thriving arts community, awesome cafes, history, and an intense nightlife scene.
 It’s a gritty city that is rewarding to explore.

-To top it off it is one Europe’s most affordable cities.
+To top it off it is one of Europe’s most affordable cities.

 There are plenty of affordable activities to keep yourself entertained.
 We spent a month in the city and never ran out of things to do for crazy low prices.
 How low?
 Well, our month two bedroom apartment in one of Belgrade’s hippest neighborhoods cost us a whopping $550.
 Tickets to the ballet set us back $3 a piece, and we had more than our fair share of cheap sushi.
 Thanks to affordable flight connections within Europe it makes a weekend in Belgrade less expensive than just one day in common tourist staples like Paris or London.

 Whether you have one day or one month to spend in Belgrade it’s unlikely you will leave the Serbian capital disappointed.
-Here are some of our favorite things to do in Belgrade.
+Here are some of the best things to do in Belgrade, Serbia.